karlicoss/cloudmacs/README.md

 [Docker hub](https://hub.docker.com/r/karlicoss/cloudmacs)

 For ages I've been seeking a decent browser frontend for my org-mode notes and todo lists.
-Until I realised that nothing prevents me from having emacs itself in my browser.
+Until I realized that nothing prevents me from having emacs itself in my browser.

 Selfhost your Emacs with your favorite configuration.